0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 It geuinely seems like Gavin believes there will never be consequences for this, but I hope there are.

 Last thing: *Every* fact in this story is verifiable.
-If you have any questions or concerns, having read this article, please REACH OUT using the email above, and I can address any questions.
+If you have any questions or concerns, having read this article, please REACH OUT using the email above or on socials (only one i really have is ig - seansullivan2), and I can address any questions.

 Stay safe and use this knowledge to better protect yourself in case you too are being stalked.